dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/02-upgrading-to-v1.5.md

 ### Breaking changes

-As part of our refactor of `dbt-core` internals, we need to make some **very precise** changes to runtime configuration.
-The net result of these changes is more sensible configuration options, clearer documentation, cleaner APIs, and a more legible codebase.
+As part of our refactor of `dbt-core` internals, we must make precise changes to runtime configuration.
+The net result of these changes is more practical configuration options, clearer documentation, cleaner APIs, and a more legible codebase.

-Wherever possible, we will aim to provide backwards compatibility and deprecation warnings for at least one minor version, before actually removing the old functionality.
+Wherever possible, we will provide backward compatibility and deprecation warnings for at least one minor version before actually removing the old functionality.
 In those cases, we still reserve the right to fully remove the backward-compatible functionality in a future v1.x minor version of `dbt-core`.

 Changes planned for v1.5:
 - Renaming ["global configs"](global-configs) for consistency ([dbt-core#6903](https://github.com/dbt-labs/dbt-core/issues/6903))
-- Moving `log-path` and `target-path` out of `dbt_project.yml`, for consistency with other global configs ([dbt-core#6882](https://github.com/dbt-labs/dbt-core/issues/6882))
+- Moving `log-path` and `target-path` out of `dbt_project.yml` for consistency with other global configs ([dbt-core#6882](https://github.com/dbt-labs/dbt-core/issues/6882))

 ### For consumers of dbt artifacts (metadata)